DianaWangui/simple_shell/README.md

 A simple shell project
-The goal of this project is to writge a simple UNIX like command interpreter
+The goal of this project is to write a simple UNIX like command interpreter